artificialsolutions/teneo-web-chat-cross-domain/README.md

 ## Prerequisites and limitations
 ### Teneo Web Chat version
-This requires Teneo Web Chat 3.1.0 or higher.
+This setup requires Teneo Web Chat 3.1.0 or higher.
 You will need to add the latest version of `teneo-web-chat.js` to the 'child' folder manually.
 You can download the latest version here: [https://github.com/artificialsolutions/teneo-web-chat/releases](https://github.com/artificialsolutions/teneo-web-chat/releases).

 ### Access to websites
 To embed Teneo Web Chat in your site, you will need to be able to upload files to your websites and embed code into the website's html.